 • Are motivated to set and achieve goals, and

-• Are committed to full-time work and/or school, three life skills classes per month, and two hours of community service per month.
+• Are committed to full-time work and/or school; are willing to attend three life skills classes per month; and commit to 2 hours of volunteer service per month.

 They helped me create a plan for finding long-term housing.

 I feel safe in my apartment.
 That was really important to me.